 Learning new cultures

 Learning cultures is an activity often overlooked, since many wouldn’t know where to start.
-However, it is by far one of the most enriching and fulfilling activities you could do.
+However, it is by far one of the most enriching activities you could do.
 It broadens your world view and introduces you to new things you haven’t tried before.

 To make this more fun, you could get your friends in on it and try to host nights inspired by whatever culture you’re learning about.
-Alternatively, you could each do a different culture and all host each other.
+Alternatively, you could each do a different culture and all host for each other.

 Running